M.A. Courses

 Description: An intensive course to practice the writing of essays on literature and language.
 Students will make full use of the library, computing, and the Internet.

-ENGL 6405 Seminar in Nineteenth-Century American
+INGL 6405 Seminar in Nineteenth-Century American

 Literature